Gnadenhutten massacre: Background

-During the American Revolutionary War, the Lenni Lenape bands (also called Delaware) of the Ohio Country, both Munsee- and Unami-speaking, were deeply divided over which side - if any - to take in the conflict.
-The Munsee were generally northern bands from around the Hudson River and upper Delaware River originally.
+During the American Revolutionary War, the Lenni Lenape bands (also called Delaware) of the Ohio Country, both Munsee- and Unami-speaking, were deeply divided over which side, if any, to take in the conflict.
+The Munsee were generally northern bands originating from around the Hudson River and upper Delaware River.
 The Unami were from the southern reaches of the Delaware.

-Years earlier, many Lenape had migrated west to Ohio from their territory on the mid-Atlantic coast to try to escape colonial encroachment, as well as pressure from Iroquois tribes from the north based around the Great Lakes and western New York.
+Years earlier, many Lenape had migrated west to Ohio from their territory on the mid-Atlantic coast to try to escape colonial encroachment, as well as pressure from Iroquois tribes based around the Great Lakes and western New York to the north.
 They resettled in what is now Ohio, with bands in several villages around their main village of Coshocton.
-These villages were named Schoenbrunn, Gnadenhutten and Salem, and located on what was then called the Muskingum River.
+These villages were named Schoenbrunn, Gnadenhutten, and Salem, and were located on what was then called the Muskingum River.
 Modern geography places Coshocton on the Muskingum River and the three smaller villages on the Tuscarawas River.

-By the time of the Revolutionary War, the Lenape villages lay between the opposing interests, which had western frontier strongholds on either side: the rebel American colonists' military outpost at Fort Pitt (Pittsburgh) and the British with Native American allies around Fort Detroit, Michigan.
+By the time of the Revolutionary War, the Lenape villages lay between the opposing sides, which both had western frontier strongholds: The rebel American colonists' military had an outpost at Fort Pitt (now Pittsburgh, Pennsylvania), while the British with their Native American allies were based around Fort Detroit, Michigan.

 Some Lenape decided to take up arms against the American colonials and moved to the northwest, closer to Fort Detroit, where they settled on the Scioto and Sandusky rivers.
-Those Lenape sympathetic to the United States remained at Coshocton, and leaders, including White Eyes, signed the Treaty of Fort Pitt with the Americans in 1778.
+Those Lenape sympathetic to the Colonists remained at Coshocton, and their leaders, including White Eyes, signed the Treaty of Fort Pitt with the revolutionaries in 1778.
 Through this treaty, White Eyes intended to secure the Ohio Country as a state to be inhabited exclusively by Native Americans, as part of the new United States.

 A third group of Lenape, many of them converted Christian Munsee and Unami, lived in several mission villages in Ohio led by David Zeisberger and other Moravian Christian missionaries.
 From the mid-Atlantic area, they spoke the Munsee and the Unami dialects of Delaware, an Algonquian language.
 These Christian Lenape, being Moravians, held to Christian pacifism.

 White Eyes, a Lenape chief and Speaker of the Delaware Head Council, negotiated the treaty.
 When he died in 1778, reportedly of smallpox, the treaty had not yet been ratified by Congress.
 United States officials never pursued it, and the Native American state was dropped.
 Years later George Morgan, a colonial diplomat to the Lenape and Shawnee during the American Revolution, wrote to Congress that White Eyes had been murdered by American militia in Michigan.

-Many Lenape at Coshocton eventually joined the war against the Americans, in part because of American raids against even their friendly bands.
-In response, Colonel Daniel Brodhead led an expedition out of Fort Pitt and on April 19, 1781 destroyed Coshocton.
+Many Lenape at Coshocton eventually joined the war against the Americans, in part because of American raids against friendly Lenape bands.
+In response, Colonel Daniel Brodhead led an expedition out of Fort Pitt and destroyed Coshocton on April 19, 1781.
 Surviving residents fled to the north.
 Colonel Brodhead convinced the militia to leave the Lenape at the Moravian mission villages unmolested since they were peaceful and neutral.